jrtorrez31337/yakchat/README.md

-feat(cli): initial public release of yak-ctx-client 🐼 — context-engineered OpenAI-compatible REPL
+feat(cli): initial public release of yakchat 🐼 a commandline interface context-engineered OpenAI-compatible REPL

 ## Motivation

 This CLI client implements practical “effective context engineering” patterns inspired by Anthropic’s *Effective Context Engineering for AI Agents* (2025).
 It aims to make small, local models more reliable over long conversations by structuring prompts and managing context explicitly rather than hoping the model “just remembers.”

+## Background

+Example work product.

+I happen to have access to a few NVIDIA GPU A series cards and here we are.

 ## Purpose

-Provide an ergonomic, batteries-included REPL for OpenAI-compatible /v1 endpoints (e.g., vLLM) that:
+Provide an ergonomic, batteries-included REPL for OpenAI-compatible /v1 endpoints (e.g., vLLM et al) that:

 - Preserves conversation history on disk and exports transcripts
 - Compacts older turns into a durable, model-visible summary
 - Surfaces “relevant memory” (simple KV facts) inline